 Cable internet requires extensive underground cabling to cover any area and offer internet services.
 While multiple service providers have covered major cities and suburbs, the rural areas have been hard to reach, despite providers like Cox, Spectrum, and Xfinity having a footprint in over 40 states.

 This is where the satellite internet comes into play.
 You will have internet access as long as you have the end user equipment setup and an open sky.
 With Starlink expanding its presence in the USA, the satellite internet has brought a huge chunk of rural areas under its exposure, which was previously hard to reach for broadband and cable internet providers.

 3. Reliability, Uptime, and Downtime

 The dedicated cabling ensures the cable internet services are reliable.
 Apart from scheduled maintenance and unforeseen events, cable internet has been one of the reliable providers of high-speed internet with minimal downtime.

 It isn’t prone to outages because of storms, cloudy weather, rain, etc. Which is an issue with satellite internet.

 Since the signals are beamed from hundreds of miles in the sky, changes in the weather cause service disruptions leading to fluctuating unprecedented downtimes.
 Bad weather translates to bad or no internet.
 So, this is a critical difference between cable and satellite.

 4. Gaming & Streaming Experience

-The high internet speeds with its reliable cabling offer you a great streaming and gaming experience.
-With wired internet, you can experience low latency during your online gaming sessions.
-The higher throughput of cable internet translates to simultaneous streaming and gaming access.
+The high-speed internet and reliable cabling offer you a great streaming and gaming experience.
+With wired internet, you can experience low latency during online gaming sessions.
+Higher throughput and lower latency of cable internet translate to simultaneous streaming and gaming access.
 You don’t have to compromise one for the other.